techbrett/OfficeDocs-SkypeForBusiness/Teams/migration-from-teams.md

 # Export options for migration from Teams

 Microsoft supports customer choice, including the choice to migrate your data away from Teams.
 Teams now offer a 90-day free exit for customers who are leaving Teams and taking their data out to switch to a third-party.
 This allows for unlimited exports within that period.
 For small and medium-sized customers (up to 500 employees), see the [Prerequisites to access the Teams data export tool](#prerequisites-to-access-the-teams-data-export-tool) section.
-For large enterprise customers, refer to [Export content with the Microsoft Teams export APIs](export-teams-content.md).
+For large enterprise customers, refer to [Prerequisites to access the Teams export APIs](#prerequisites-to-access-the-teams-export-apis).

 ## Essential requirements and access guidelines for the Teams data export tool